 During a public health crisis such as the coronavirus pandemic, trust in institutions and government agencies is vital.
-But since the first few months of the pandemic, President Donald Trump has repeatedly undermined medical experts and scientists as his administration has sought to stifle and control information about the disease’s spread.
-The president’s own statements — including downplaying Covid-19 as a regular flu and blaming the Obama administration — reflected what many saw as a preoccupation with the economy and his own political standing over concerns about public health.
+But from the first months of the pandemic, President Donald Trump repeatedly undermined medical experts and scientists as his administration has sought to stifle and control information about the disease’s spread.
+Trump’s own statements — including downplaying Covid-19 as a regular flu and blaming the Obama administration — reflected what many saw as a preoccupation with the economy and his own political standing over concerns about public health.

 On Feb.
 28, 2020, Rep. John Garamendi told reporters that Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, was directed to “stand down” and to cancel five Sunday morning talk show appearances.
 That same day, CNN reported that acting White House Chief of Staff Mick Mulvaney had sent a government-wide email saying that all coronavirus-related communications must go through Katie Miller, the press secretary for Vice President Mike Pence, who had just taken control over the federal government’s response to the coronavirus.
 At the same time, the Washington Post reported that “the White House has been obsessed with a ‘communications problem.’”
 Questions arose about changes to a page on the Centers for Disease Control and Prevention’s website and, later, about the removal of Dr. Rick Bright as director of the Biomedical Advanced Research and Development Authority.